Ersanio/snes-assembly-book/docs/collections/indexing.md

 ```
 ValuesTableExample: db $03,$86,$91,$38,$22
 ```
-As you can see, we first define the value type as 'byte' by writing 'db'.
+As you can see, we first define the value type as "byte" by writing `db`.
 Then, we follow with byte-values, seperated by a comma (,).

 In order to access a table, we always use a label.
-In this case, we used the label 'ValuesTableExample'.
+In this case, we used the label `ValuesTableExample`.

 ## Indexing
 Tables can be accessed using a label.
 Labels are translated into ROM memory addresses, after all.
 Expanding on above table example, the following code would read out a value from the table: